Sing Galing!: 3rd season (2025)

 The show originally aired every Saturday from 5:45 PM to 7:15 PM (PST) from March 1 to May 3, 2025, replacing the Rated Korina timeslot in TV5's Weekend Trip line-up, before moving to the 4:00 PM timeslot after Aplikante (later replaced by Rosalinda and Frontline Express Weekend).
-On May 10, 2025, the show was preempted for the 3-hour season finale of Be the Next: 9 Dreamers.
+On May 10, 2025, the show was pre-empted for the 3-hour season finale of Be the Next: 9 Dreamers.

 From May 17, 2025, the show expanded to air Saturdays from 6:30 PM to 7:15 PM following Emojination, and Sundays from 6:45 PM to 7:30 PM after Kapatid Mo, Idol Raffy Tulfo and before Pilipinas Got Talent (later replaced by Masked Singer Pilipinas Season 3).
 However, on May 18, 2025, the Sing-lebrity Edition pilot episode was cancelled evenly without notice due to a two-part episodes as Mother's Day Special, and continuation of a regular edition of this program until the season was ended.
 Therefore, this edition will re-schedule in September 27, 2025.

-After five months of airing, the season concluded on August 3, 2025 with the Ultimate Bida-Oke Star Shanen Garciso from Talisay City, Cebu won worth ₱500,000 and a recording management contract from MQuest Ventures through MQuest Music, and will replace by VIBE on August 9.
+After five months of airing, the season concluded on August 3, 2025 with the Ultimate Bida-Oke Star Shanen Garciso from Talisay City, Cebu won worth ₱500,000 and a recording management contract from MQuest Ventures through MQuest Music, and will replace by Vibe on August 9.